Unlock the power of skills in 3 steps

 The Higher Level Skills program provides a government subsidy to help individuals gain the higher level skills and qualifications required to secure employment or career advancement in a priority industry.

-Free training for Year 12 graduates in high priority qualifications, available through apprenticeships, traineeships and other training courses.
+Free TAFE for under 25s in high priority qualifications, available through apprenticeships, traineeships and other training courses.

 Skilling Queenslanders for Work